-Nicolas FAURE is a brilliant and inspired French musician who has performed manifold
+Nicolas FAURE is a brilliant and inspired French musician who has performed

-sheer talent and beguiling phrasing.
+enthralled by his sheer talent and beguiling phrasing.

 He played in numerous orchestras for many years – in particular, the Wiener Jeunesse Orchester and the Kammerorchester